ni/grpc-teststand-api/README.md

 The UI server is a simple TestStand C# User Interface that uses a gRPC service using ASP.NET Core.
 The server supports secure connections using server-side TLS or mutual TLS, and non-secure connections.

 Complete the following steps to prepare the server to accept requests from the client and run TestStand sequence files.
+1. Activate the TestStand license to prevent NI License Manager dialogs upon starting the server.
+    1. Open the TestStand Sequence Editor, and wait for the NI License Manager dialog to appear.
+If no dialog appears, then the TestStand license is activated and you may continue to the next procedure.
+    2. Select **Log in to Activate** or **Begin 7 Day Trial** options to activate the TestStand License.
+    3. Close and reopen the TestStand Sequence Editor.
+    4. You may continue to the next procedure if no NI License Manger dialog appeared after reopening the Sequence Editor.
+If however a dialog appeared, continue to the next step.
+    5. If you selected **Begin 7 Day Trial**, then in the License Activation dialog select the **Remind Me When They Expire** option.
+    6. Close and reopen the TestStand Sequence Editor and ensure no NI License Manager dialog appears.
-1. Configure TestStand Station Options to prevent dialogs from appearing during execution.
+2. Configure TestStand Station Options to prevent dialogs from appearing during execution.
     1. Open the TestStand Sequence Editor, then click **Configure>Station Options** to open the Station Options dialog box.
     2. In **User Manager**, deselect **Check User Privileges**.
     3. In **Execution**, set **On Run-Time Error** to **Run Cleanup**.
     4. In **Time Limits**, ensure that none of the properties are set to **Prompt for Action**.
     5. In **Preferences**, deselect **Prompt to Find Files**.
-2. (Optional) Configure a server-side TLS connection or mutual TLS connection.
+3. (Optional) Configure a server-side TLS connection or mutual TLS connection.
 Refer to [Encrypting Connections to the Server](Docs/Encrypt_Connection.md) for more information.
 If you do not configure a secure connection, the client and server connection is not secure.
-3. In Visual Studio, open `Server/UI/TestExecServer.sln`.
+4. In Visual Studio, open `Server/UI/TestExecServer.sln`.
 Open the .sln file.
 Do not select Open Folder.
-4. Build and run the solution.
+5. Build and run the solution.
 Type F5 or select the Start Debugging item from the DEBUG menu to run the solution.
 If you are using 32-bit TestStand, select the x86 Solution Platform before building.

 ---